Houdini 22.0 Nodes Geometry nodes

 Use Lighting

-When on, the control shapes are rendered in the viewport using your scene’s current lighting set-up.
+When turned on, renders the control shapes in the viewport using the scene’s current lighting setup.
+This parameter is available when Role is set to Control.

 Output Joint Geo Group

-Specifies the name of the primitive group to add your control shapes to.
-If the specified group already exists, then the control shapes are appended to the existing group.
+The name of the primitive group to add the control shapes to.
+If the specified group already exists, the control shapes are appended to the existing group.
 By default, the primitive group is kinefx_controls.

 Assign Shapes

-Create or remove multiparms that create the links between the control shapes and their target skeleton points.
+A multiparm that creates links between the control shapes and their target skeleton points.
+This multiparm is available when the second input (Shape Library input) is connected.

 Group

-Specifies the names of the points to attach the control shapes to.
-This parameter accepts point names specified with the @name syntax.
-For example, @name=head for one point, @name=hand_l @name=hand_r for two points, and so on.
-The select geometry arrow icon located next to this parameter also allows you to select the skeleton points for the Group from the viewport.
+The names of the points to attach the control shapes to.
+This parameter accepts point names specified with the @name syntax, for example, “@name=hand_l @name=hand_r”.
+You can also click to select the skeleton points from the viewport, which automatically populates this parameter.

 Shape Name

-The name of the geometry primitive to use as the control shape for the points listed in the Group.
-All the names of the geometry primitives connected to this node’s second input (shape library input) also appear in this parameter’s drop-down list.
+The name of the geometry primitive to use as the control shape for the points in Group.
+The names of the geometry primitives connected to the second input (Shape Library input) appear in the drop-down list.

 Keep Shape World Transform

-When on, the control shape specified by Shape Name retains its world space position and does not inherit the local space positioning of the point it is assigned to.
-As a result, this also means that you can change the rest position of your input skeleton without affecting the control shape’s position.
+When turned on, the control shape specified in Shape Name retains its world space position and doesn’t inherit the local space positioning of the point it is assigned to.
+As a result, you can change the rest position of the input skeleton without affecting the control shape’s position.

 Tweak